-Food Preservation: (SF 50208)
+Food Preservation: (SF 50208A, 50208B, 50208C, 50208D, 50208E, 50208F)

 Prepare an exhibit using ONE of the following food preservation methods: canning; freezing; drying; pickles/relishes; jams jellies and preserves OR a combination of these (see Preservation Combination option below), excluding Freezing.

 No freezer jam exhibits will be allowed for Freezing; Jams, Jellies, and Preserves; or for the Preservation Combination options.

-- Canning The exhibit should include two different canned foods in appropriate jars for the products.
-Food may be fruit, vegetable, or tomato product (i.e. salsa, juice, etc.). - Freezing Prepare a nutrition display that illustrates a freezing principle.
-There is NOT a food exhibit option for this preservation method. - Drying Exhibit two (2) different dried foods packed in plastic food storage bags.
-Choose from fruit, vegetable, fruit leather or meat jerky. - Pickles and Relishes Exhibit two pint jars of different recipes of pickles and/or relishes. - Jams, Jellies, and Preserves Exhibit half-pint jars of two different jams, jellies, and/or preserves. - Preservation Combination Exhibit two different preserved food products, excluding Freezing, in appropriate jars/packaging (drying).
+- Canning (SF50208A) The exhibit should include two different canned foods in appropriate jars for the products.
+Food may be fruit, vegetable, or tomato product (i.e. salsa, juice, etc.). - Freezing (SF50208B) Prepare a nutrition display that illustrates a freezing principle.
+There is NOT a food exhibit option for this preservation method. - Drying (SF50208C)- Exhibit two (2) different dried foods packed in plastic food storage bags.
+Choose from fruit, vegetable, fruit leather or meat jerky. - Pickles and Relishes (SF50208D) Exhibit two (2) pint jars of different recipes of pickles and/or relishes. - Jams, Jellies, and Preserves (SF50208E)- Exhibit two (2) pint jars of two different jams, jellies, and/or preserves. - Preservation Combination (SF50208F) Exhibit two (2) different preserved food products, excluding Freezing, in appropriate jars/packaging (drying).
 For example, exhibit 1 jar of tomatoes (Canning) and 1 half-pint of jelly (Jams, Jellies, and Preserves).